 CeX (Computer Exchange) is also worth a look.
 Being able to see and try what you’re buying beforehand is a major plus, as is being able to return a purchase if there’s a problem.

 eBay is another source of cheap laptops and there are two main options.
 The first is to buy from a business seller who specialises in refurbished models with a warranty.
 Just don’t let a low price blind you to a low specification.

-Better deals are to be had from private auctions, but always check the seller’s listing very closely, since you’ll only have some redress if a laptop differs from its description.
+Better deals can be had from private auctions, but check the seller’s listing very closely, since you’ll only have some redress if a laptop differs from its description.

 Don't forget that Amazon sells second-hand laptops.
 Click on the 'used' option of a laptop you like to find private sellers.